Your Ad Here

 .

 To date, only three locomotives were known to have been purchased and operated by Brooklyn Ash Removal Company.
-Unfortunately, no photographs of the locomotive are known to exist, or at the least have no surfaced as of yet.
+Referencing the dates of build for these three locomotives, all would have been used at the Corona location, as Barren Island had been closed by the first locomotive build date.

 Rolling stock consisted of a fleet of wood sided ash gondolas.
 It is not known if these were a manufactured model or custom built for Brooklyn Ash Removal.